Nikhil-Sorout/Deliveroo/readme.md

 - Search for restaurants, browse menus, and add items to your cart.
 - Proceed to checkout and complete your order.
 - Contribution Guidelines
-- Contributions to Speedy Eats are welcome!
+- Contributions to Deliveroo are welcome!
 If you'd like to contribute, please follow these steps:

 ### Fork the repository.